 Fishing licences and permits

 Fishing for sport or recreation is known as angling.
 In Ireland, angling is regulated by the government agency Inland Fisheries Ireland (IFI).
-The main function of IFI is to advise the Minister for Communications, Climate Action and Environment about the conservation, protection, management, development and improvement of inland fisheries and sea angling.
+The main function of IFI is to advise the Minister for Environment, Climate and Communications, about the conservation, protection, management, development and improvement of inland fisheries and sea angling.
 The IFI also ensures that national and local fisheries laws are observed in both inland waterways and out to the 12-mile fishing limit off the coast.
 It also ensures that Ireland's fisheries resources are protected and conserved.

 Angling is divided into the following categories: